ManaswiniArcot/Unix/README.md

 You can find the complete Unix shell scripting files for this project.You can the final output in this url http://www.csc.villanova.edu/~marcot/output.html

+Commands to run this project.
+Place all the files in same folder.

+./formatPage .html

+and then run

+./cleanedoutput > output.html

+#change the mode of the file.enabling to read by others.
+chmod 755 output.html